gbv/rdffilter/README.md

 — Tim Berners-Lee ([1998](https://www.w3.org/DesignIssues/RDFnot.html))

-The best part of RDF, next to IRIs, is triples can always be combined.
-The worst part of RDF, next to blank nodes, is triples can always be combined.
-In practice you better exclude some kinds of triples.
+The best part of RDF, next to IRIs, is statements can always be combined.
+The worst part of RDF, next to blank nodes, is statements can always be combined.
+In practice you better exclude or modify some statements.

 Despite the availability of complicated technologies to ensure data quality, such as [Web Ontology Language (OWL)](https://www.w3.org/TR/owl2-overview/) and [Shapes Constraint Language (SHACL)](https://www.w3.org/TR/shacl/), people keep creating malformed, invalid, faulty or nonsensical RDF data in good faith.
 Contrary to popular belief, RDF data is not more "semantic" than scribbled shopping lists, Excel sheets, or any other kind of data -- unless the data follows some assumptions.
 This tool can help to check some of these assumptions and to modify RDF data to better meet defined expections.